-Potash contains potassium ("K"), one of three primary nutrients required for plant growth.
-The other two are nitrogen ("N") and phosphorus ("P").
+Potash contains potassium (K), one of three primary macronutrients required for plant growth.
+The other two are nitrogen (N) and phosphorus (P).
 These elements are often combined and distributed as NPK formula fertilizer.
-Any natural or manufactured material that contains at least 5% of one or more of the three primary nutrients can be considered a fertilizer.
+Any natural or manufactured material that contains at least 5% of one or more of these three macronutrients can be considered a fertilizer.

-Commercial fertilizers containing nitrogen, phosphorus or potassium can improve plant yield by 40 to 60%.
-There are several sources which can provide nutrients to plants; the two most important are organic manure and mineral fertilizers.
-When manure and crop residues are used, mineral fertilizers supply the outstanding nutrient balance needed for good crop yields.
+Commercial fertilizers containing nitrogen, phosphorus or potassium can improve plant yield by 40% to 60%.
+There are several sources that provide nutrients to plants; the two most important are organic manure and mineral fertilizers.
+When manure and crop residues are used, mineral fertilizers supply the remaining nutrient balance needed for good crop yields.
 In most parts of the world, the balance supplied by mineral fertilizers is substantial.

 78% of the earth's atmosphere is nitrogen.
 However, the nitrogen we breathe is in a chemically inert form that plants (except legumes) cannot use.
 Large amounts of energy are required to convert this nitrogen to a form that can be used by plants.
 The most important nitrogen-based fertilizers are urea and ammonium nitrate.
 The production of ammonia from atmospheric nitrogen was made possible in the early 20th century by the development of the Haber-Bosch process.
 In this process, hydrogen is obtained from natural gas by a catalytic process.
 In some countries, though far less commonly, coal is used as the source of hydrogen through a process called coal gasification.
 The final stage involves the production of ammonia using an iron catalyst promoted with potassium oxide, calcium oxide, and aluminum oxide.
 This is done at a pressure of 200 atmospheres and at temperatures between 300 degrees centigrade and 550 degrees centigrade.